Cox Automotive - Unified Reporting

 Align the design with the Cox Automotive Design System for consistency.

-Engaging our engineering and cross-platform partners early ensured feasibility and alignment across teams.
+Engaging our engineering and cross-platform partners early ensured feasibility and alignment across teams

 Prototyping and Usability Studies